Productive Disagreement with Buster Benson

 "I want to stay in this conversation, and I can feel myself getting defensive.
 Can we slow down and make sure I understand what matters to you before I respond?"

-That sentence does three things: names the body state, protects the relationship, and reopens the possibility field.
+That sentence names the body state, protects the relationship, and reopens the space for something new.

-When Jonny brings a delicate climate-related disagreement about flying and shame, Buster does not start by debating the morality of the tactic.
-He starts with the endgame: what world is the strategy trying to create, what evidence would show it is working, and what other strategies might move the same metric more effectively?9
+When I brought up a tricky climate-related disagreement about flying and shame, Buster did something I did not expect.
+He skipped the morality debate entirely and went straight to the endgame: what world is this strategy trying to create, what evidence would show it is working, and what else might move the same needle?

-This is a powerful move for any values-heavy disagreement.
+This is a powerful move for any values-heavy disagreement where people are talking past each other.

-Instead of asking, “Is your tactic good or bad?” ask:
+Instead of "Is your tactic good or bad?", ask:

 - Vision: "If this worked perfectly, what would the world look like?"